NickSwardh/YoloDotNet/README.md

 4. Download latest release of [Microsoft.ML.OnnxRuntime.OpenVino](https://github.com/intel/onnxruntime/releases) shared library build and reference the package in your project.
 [1.19.0 with ONNXRuntime 5.4](https://github.com/intel/onnxruntime/releases/download/v5.4/Microsoft.ML.OnnxRuntime.OpenVino.1.19.0.zip)
     - preferred way is to install it via local NuGet source via the provided .nupkg from the release page linked above
     - Add **ONLY** `Microsoft.ML.OnnxRuntime.OpenVino @ 1.19.0` (without `Microsoft.ML.OnnxRuntime`) to your project.

 5. Set `HwAccelerator = HwAcceleratorType.OpenVino` in YoloDotNet's options

+# Use CoreML / Apple Silicon acceleration (optional)

+1. Add `Microsoft.ML.OnnxRuntime @ 1.19.2` to your project.

+2. Set `HwAccelerator = HwAcceleratorType.CoreML` in YoloDotNet's options

 # Export Yolo models to ONNX
 All models must be exported to ONNX format.
 [How to export to ONNX format](https://docs.ultralytics.com/modes/export/#usage-examples).\